ReDI-School/java-intermediate-berlin-2019-spring-website/docs/lessons/20&21-unit-tests.md

 ### Exercise 3
 Given exercise 2 with passing tests, modify the tests to use [AssertJ](https://mvnrepository.com/artifact/org.assertj/assertj-core/3.12.2) library

-### Exercise 4
-Write a program that checks if a word or a phrase is palindrome using TDD method.
-A word or a phrase is a palindrom if it reads the same backward as forward.

-i.e. `mom`, `madam`, `reace car`, `radar`, `level`, `Was it a car or a cat I saw`

 ### Homework
-Given exercise 3, add an expiration date to the products.
+Given the previous exercises, add an expiration date to the products.
 Modify the inventory method to return only the products which are not expired.
 Add tests to make sure that you do not return expired products.
 Use AssertJ library in your test.

 ## Additional Resources